 - 8.1 A Working Group of ESC Councillors, consisting of a Councillor from each of the new CP areas, plus the Leaders of the other political parties (or their representative), has been involved in developing the ESC's proposed approach to CPS.
-This has enabled these proposals to be discussed and challenged at a Councillor level through the two meetings held to date. - 8.2 Engagement with key partners around the purpose and benefits of CPs will continue to be very important, as will developing some key messages along the lines of those in Appendix B to ensure wider, public understanding of what CPs are and how they will work.
+This has enabled these proposals to be discussed and challenged at a Councillor level (N.B. two meetings planned prior to the report going to Full Council). - 8.2 Engagement with key partners around the purpose and benefits of CPs will continue to be very important, as will developing some key messages along the lines of those in Appendix B to ensure wider, public understanding of what CPs are and how they will work.